tangero/marigold-en/_posts/2025-05-16-The post-truth world-lessons-from-the-blackout-the-Pope-AI-and-our-brains.md

 original_lang: cs
 post_excerpt: "We have just experienced two very instructive events that have helped us better understand the dangers posed by AI.
 It brings _post-truth_—a complete imitation of knowledge that lacks the one thing it needs: knowledge.
 Everything else is in place.
 I was sitting in the front row, so I’ll give you a report."
 thumbnail: https://www.marigold.cz/assets/nehoda-ai-agenta.png
-title: 🏄🏻‍♂️ The post-truth world: lessons from the blackout, the Pope, AI, and our brains
+title: "🏄🏻‍♂️ The post-truth world: lessons from the blackout, the Pope, AI, and our brains"
 ---